honojs/website/index.md

 ## Developer Experience

 Hono provides a delightful "**Developer Experience**".

 Easy access to Request/Response thanks to the `Context` object.
-Hono is written in TypeScript.
+Moreover, Hono is written in TypeScript.
 Hono has "**Types**".

 For example, the path parameters will be literal types.

 ![SS](/images/ss.png)

-And the Validator and Hono Client `hc` enable the RPC mode.
+And, the Validator and Hono Client `hc` enable the RPC mode.
 In RPC mode, you can use your favorite validator such as Zod and easily share server-side API specs with the client and build type-safe applications.

 See [Hono Stacks](/concepts/stacks).